zolotokrylin/contactsParser/README.md

 ### Before you start

-- You need to obtain access key from (Twitter Developer account)[https://developer.twitter.com/]
+- You need to obtain access keyes from (Twitter Developer account)[https://developer.twitter.com/]
-- You need python being installed
+- You need Python being installed, so you can run webserver

 ### Making request